IRS Installment Agreement Options Available

-The IRS offers many installment agreement options for taxpayers to pay their back taxes.
-These installment agreement options range in length from a 120-day extension to full pay your tax debt liabilities to providing the IRS will all of your financial information to request a payment plan that lasts through the collection statute end date.
+The IRS offers installment agreement options for taxpayers to pay their back taxes.
+These installment agreement options range in length from a 120-day extension to a payment plan that lasts through the collection statute’s end date.
 Which installment agreement you qualify for will vary depending on how much tax you owe, the type of tax, the age of the tax, and your ability to pay.
 For instance, a Michigan taxpayer that owes $3,000.00 on their current year return will qualify for a very different installment agreement than a taxpayer that owes $100,000.00 for tax debt spanning over the last 6 years.

 One thing that is common for all IRS installment agreements is that you must be in compliance with your return filing before the IRS will establish an installment agreement.
-Once the agreement has been established, you cannot accrue any new tax debt or the agreement will default.
+Once the agreement has been established, you cannot accrue any new tax debt, or the agreement can default.

-The IRS will also continue to assess interest and penalties against you while your installment agreement is in effect.
-The IRS will also keep any refunds from your tax returns and apply them to your back tax balances.
+The IRS may also continue to assess interest and penalties against you while your installment agreement is in effect.
+The IRS will keep any refunds from your tax returns and apply them to your back tax balances.

 Online IRS Payment Plans